Susan A. Cowell Scholarship

 Purpose of Scholarship

-For academically talented and community-minded high school graduates continuing their education.
+For academically talented and community-minded high school graduates continuing their education in college, graduate school, or a trade/technical school.

 November 1 to February 1